highbyte/dotnet-6502/BUILD_DOCS.md

 mkdocs serve
 ```

-Open <http://127.0.0.1:8000> in a browser.
-Edits to any file under `docs/` or
+Open <http://127.0.0.1:8000/dotnet-6502/docs/> in a browser (the local path
+mirrors the published path so internal links behave the same as in production).
-`mkdocs.yml` will trigger an automatic reload.
+Edits to any file under `docs/` or `mkdocs.yml` will trigger an automatic
+reload.

 To bind to a different port or host: